Universal Translation Services

 1. Don’t be Stiff:

-If you sit in a stiff position/head tilt, it will convey to the participants that you are uncomfortable in the meeting.
-It will also affect the message you are conveying to the interpreter.
+Sitting in a stiff position/head tilt will convey to the participants that you are uncomfortable in the meeting.
+It will also affect the message you are giving to the interpreter.
 So, relax your posture.
-Maintaining proper posture is an essential aspect of cultivating a more polished virtual presence.
+Maintaining proper posture is essential to cultivating a more polished virtual presence.
 Maintain a relaxed posture with your shoulders back.

 1. Lean Towards the Camera:

 It leaves a very positive impression on the speaker when you lean toward them, but since you can’t do that in a video meeting, you can lean towards the camera instead.
-Sit straight and lean towards the camera so you appear to be attentive while listening to them.
-It will also help you make sure that the interpreter can hear you properly when you speak.
-Head movements are one of the most accessible nonverbal signs to grasp since they carry a lot of information.
+Sit straight and lean towards the camera to appear attentive while listening to them.
+It will also help you ensure the interpreter can hear you properly when you speak.
+Head movements are among the most accessible nonverbal signs since they carry a lot of information.

 Interpreting is just as complicated as translation, maybe even more than that.
-But there are things that experts learn over time that help them accomplish their tasks properly.
-When they know what to look for and which gesture to pay attention to, they will be able to interpret the speakers easily.
+However, there are things that experts learn over time that help them accomplish their tasks properly.
+They can interpret the speakers easily when they know what to look for and which gesture to pay attention to.

 Everyone expresses their body language in four ways: light and bouncy movements, soft and flowing movements, dynamic and decisive movements, or precise and bold movements.
-Each of these motions has a particular meaning and corresponds to one of the four Energy Types.
+Each motion has a particular meaning and corresponds to one of the four Energy Types.

 Body language refers to nonverbal signs that you might employ to express your emotions and intentions.
 Your posture, facial emotions, and hand movements are examples of these.
 Your ability to read and analyze the body language of others might assist you in detecting unsaid concerns or sentiments.

 Body language is required to read the genuine sentiments and intentions of another.
 It allows you to connect with them and form stronger bonds.
-It is beneficial to observe the participants’ reactions in a meeting setting: a facial expression might disclose a point of view before a word is said.
+Observing the participants’ reactions in a meeting setting is beneficial: a facial expression might disclose a point of view before a word is said.

 Avoid frowning, gazing, or other facial expressions that might affect the dialogue or the person you’re speaking with when participating in virtual meetings.
-Instead, keep a tiny smile on your face and slightly lift your brows to indicate interest and passion throughout the talk.
+Instead, keep a tiny smile and slightly lift your brows to indicate interest and passion throughout the talk and understanding body language,

 If we can help you with any questions, please feel free to contact us